encukou/cpython/Doc/reference/expressions.rst

    single: operator; - (minus)
    single: - (minus); binary operator

 The ``-`` (subtraction) operator yields the difference of its arguments.
-The numeric arguments are first converted to a common real type.
+The numeric arguments are first
+:ref:`converted to a common real type <stdtypes-mixed-arithmetic>`.

 This operation can be customized using the special :meth:`~object.__sub__` and :meth:`~object.__rsub__` methods.